ministryofweb/image-fix-exif-orientation/README.md

 - PHP 7.1+ compiled with `--enable-exif`
 - at least one of the GD or IMagick extensions

+## License

+This library is licensed under the MIT License.

 ## Installation

 ``` shell